m-language/m-js/README.md

 ## Project Layout

-The core compiler is written in `src`, and the runtime files reside in `runtime/`.
+The core compiler is written in `src/`, and the runtime files reside in `runtime/`.

 ## Installation